CenterForOpenScience/experimenter/docs/source/experiments.md

 This JSON document describes a fairly simple experiment.
 It has three basic parts (see 'sequence'):

 1. intro-video: A short video clip that prepares participants for what is to come in the study.
 Multiple file formats are specified to support a range of web browsers.
-2. survey-randomizer: A **block** that randomly selects from one of the three 'options', in this case 'survey-1', 'survey-2', or 'survey-3'.
+2. survey-randomizer: A **frame** that randomly selects from one of the three 'options', in this case 'survey-1', 'survey-2', or 'survey-3'.
 The `"sampler": "random"` setting tells Experimenter to simply pick of of the options at random.
 Other supported options are described here: TODO
 3. exit-survey: A simple post-study survey.
-Notice for each of the **blocks** with `"type": "exp-survey"` there is a `formSchema` property that specifies the URL of another JSON schema to load.
+Notice for each of the **frames** with `"type": "exp-survey"` there is a `formSchema` property that specifies the URL of another JSON schema to load.
 This corresponds with the input data expected by [Alpaca Forms](http://www.alpacajs.org/documentation.html).
 An example of one of these schemas is:
 ```json
 {
     "schema": {